Skip to chat with us. Skip to content

 • Collaborate with other health professionals like dietitians, social workers, and clinical pharmacists to provide comprehensive care

-• Coordinate care with other specialists like pediatricians or dermatologists when needed
+• Coordinate care with other specialists like paediatricians or dermatologists when needed

-How to choose between a pediatrician and a family doctor?
+How to choose between a paediatrician and a family doctor?

 Start by asking yourself these questions:

-1. Do you live in a major urban city where pediatricians are easily accessible and provide primary care?
+1. Do you live in a major urban city where paediatricians are easily accessible and provide primary care?

-2. Does your child have more complex medical needs that would benefit from the expertise and resources of a pediatrician?
+2. Does your child have more complex medical needs that would benefit from the expertise and resources of a paediatrician?

-Primary care needs that are considered the ‘bread and butter’ of family medicine, with only some pediatricians providing for their patients include:
+Primary care needs that are considered the ‘bread and butter’ of family medicine, with only some paediatricians providing for their patients include:

 • Wellbaby/child visits